Last Updated on October 17, 2022 by Laura

 Photo credit: Shutterstock

-With gas prices going sky high throughout the United States, it’s no surprise that rental car companies are far more strict about how much gasoline is in the fuel tank when you return your vehicle.
-When returning a rental car, there’s a crucial step to take to protect yourself from false fees.
+Rental car companies have become stricter about how much gasoline is in the fuel tank when you return your vehicle.
+With this in mind, there’s a crucial step to take when returning a rental car to protect yourself from false fees.

-Lately, some travelers are reporting indiscernible fuel charges when returning their rental with a full tank—even though they just filled up before returning the car.
-And when rental car companies charge up to triple the cost of fuel that you’d purchase at a gas station, these surprise fees are hardly unnoticeable.
+Lately, some travelers are reporting indiscernible fuel charges when returning their rental with a full tank.
+That’s even though they just filled up before returning the car.
+Rental car companies charge up to triple the cost of fuel that you’d purchase at a gas station, so these surprise fees are very noticeable.

 Ask AutoSlash for a Quote on a Cheap Car Rental